helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>The fact is that a car used by Gerry Adams and myself during the course of the Mitchell review was bugged by elements within British military intelligence.</h3 quote>
+<h3 quote align='center'>As I wrote, I found that Aibileen had some things to say that really weren't in her character.</h3 quote>

 ---